dhoer/chef-xvfb/README.md

 [![Build Status](https://travis-ci.org/dhoer/chef-xvfb.svg)](https://travis-ci.org/dhoer/chef-xvfb)

 This cookbook installs Xvfb and configures it as a service.
+Xvfb is an X server that can run on machines with no display hardware and no physical input devices.
+It emulates a dumb framebuffer using virtual memory.

 ## Requirements